Healing from Narcissistic Abuse: A Guide

 Processing Emotions and Healing Trauma

-Healing from narcissistic abuse requires processing complex emotions.
-It’s normal to feel overwhelmed by anger, sadness, and confusion.
+Healing requires you to process complex emotions.
+It’s normal to feel overwhelmed.
 Recognizing these feelings as valid is a crucial first step.
+Practices like journaling, mindfulness, and therapy can provide a safe outlet to process this trauma effectively.

 Rebuilding Self-Esteem and Identity